rochekollie/rochekollie/README.md

 💼 **Professional Experience**:
-ROche Kollie has contributed to a variety of projects, showcasing a commitment to delivering high-quality front-end solutions.
+Roche Kollie has contributed to a variety of projects, showcasing a commitment to delivering high-quality front-end solutions.
 Previous work includes collaborating with cross-functional teams to bring creative visions to life and optimizing web applications for performance and user experience.

 📚 **Continuous Learning**:
 Always eager to stay at the forefront of web development trends, Roche Kollie actively seeks out opportunities for professional growth.
-Whether experimenting with the latest JavaScript features or exploring emerging design patterns, continuous learning is a cornerstone of ROche's approach to development.
+Whether experimenting with the latest JavaScript features or exploring emerging design patterns, continuous learning is a cornerstone of Roche's approach to development.

 🌐 **Portfolio**:
 [www.rochekollie.com](https://rochekollie.com)